Mary-822/Fashion-and-Style/README.md

   - Mobile-first foundation.
   - Custom breakpoints at 640px, 768px, 1024px, and 1280px for seamless product grid flow.

+---

 ## 🧩 Component Architecture
 Elara uses an **Atomic Design** structure for maintainable and reusable components.

+## 💻 Technologies Used

+React: v18.x

+Tailwind CSS: v3.x

+Vite: for fast development and build optimization

+Framer Motion: for subtle UI animations (if applicable)

+Axios: for API data fetching (if applicable)

+## 🧠 Challenges & Solutions

+Challenge: Ensuring consistent responsiveness across multiple screen sizes
+Solution: Used Tailwind’s responsive utilities (sm:, md:, lg:) and grid/flex layouts to adapt seamlessly.

+Challenge: Maintaining performance with multiple high-quality images
+Solution: Compressed images and implemented lazy loading for product sections.

+Challenge: Creating a scalable design system
+Solution: Centralized colors, typography, and spacing in the Tailwind configuration file for consistency and easy updates.

+## 🚧 Future Improvements

+Integrate E-commerce functionality with a payment gateway (Stripe or PayPal)

+Add user authentication and order history

+Implement Dark Mode with Tailwind’s theme switching

+Create a CMS dashboard for managing products dynamically

+Add unit and integration testing using Jest and React Testing Library